OsimonB/wotup/ROADMAP.md

 # Project Roadmap
-I work full time and this is a project I've taken on as a favour for [Xisuma](https://www.twitch.tv/xisuma), so this is really just a list of what features I plan on adding and when I need to add them.
+I work full time so I don't have much time to work no this project.
+It's a project I've taken on as a favour for [Xisuma](https://www.twitch.tv/xisuma), so this is really just a list of what features I plan on adding and when I need to add them.
 This is nothing concrete so things are likely to change.
 Releases will also most likely not be released one by one, but in chunks.